Size Prediction Guide

 Example: A 16-week-old kitten weighing 3 lbs would have an estimated adult weight of 6 lbs (3 × 2.0).

 Range: Predictions include ±20% variance.
 For the example above, the range would be 4.8-7.2 lbs.
+For a quick estimate, use our Kitten Weight Calculator or Kitten Growth Calculator.

 Factors That Influence Adult Size